This is my Indy. There are many like it, but this one is mine.

 Others have offered custom whips, but by far the whip made by M. Fisher is the most popular.
 I couldn’t begin to tell you how he makes them, just trust me – they’re great.

-Indy’s trademark Smith & Wesson revolver is available from the Hot Toys models as well, but many opt for a metal versions (If you’re spending this much, why not?).
-These have been made by many fine miniature weapons masters like FullMetal Customs, Weapons Wizard and others.
-I found mine on ebay, I’m not sure who made it but it’s a fairly nice one.
+Indy’s trademark Smith & Wesson revolver is available from the Hot Toys models as well, but many opt for a metal version (If you’re spending this much, why not?).
+These have been made by many fine miniature weapons masters like FullMetal Customs, Weapons Wizard, and others.
+I found mine on eBay, I’m not sure who made it but it’s a fairly nice one.